Anthosachne falcis

 Anthosachne falcis, the dryland blue grass, is a species of true grass of the tribe Triticeae.
 This species is endemic to New Zealand.

 Description

 Anthosachne falcis is a small, tufted, blueish grass.
-Its leaves are thin (0.5-0.7mm), 50-150mm long, and are involute (with leaf margins rolled in towards the upper side).
-Its inflorescences are 20-100mm tall, borne on 100-150mm culms.
-Within the inflorescences are 1-4 spikelets, 40-50mm long, with 4-6 florets each.
+Its leaves are thin (0.5-0.7 mm), 50-150 mm long, and are involute (with leaf margins rolled in towards the upper side).
+Its inflorescences are 20-100mm tall, borne on 100-150 mm culms.
+Within the inflorescences are 1-4 spikelets, 40-50 mm long, with 4-6 florets each.

 Anthosachne falcis is most similar to A. sacandros, from which is can be distinguished by the glaucous rather than hirsute leaves, recurved rather than straight awns, and bifid, pointed palea apexes rather than blunt, truncate palea apexes.

 Distribution

 Anthosachne falcis is endemic to the South Island of New Zealand, found only within the inland Waimakariri, Ashburton, Waitaki, and Taieri River basins.

 The type location is Mt Edwards, Canterbury.

 Habitat

 Anthosachne falcis is found within short tussock (Festuca novae-zealandiae) grassland on dry open ground, river beds, rocky sites, and clay pans, from 450-1250m above sea level.